 Thanks to Tyndall and his efforts, we now know what gases cause global warming.
 He aided the ways to challenge climate change and many climate change institutions were named after him.

 Ernest Thomas Sinton Walton, Ireland’s only Nobel Prize-winning scientist, was born in County Waterford in 1903.
 From an early age, he excelled in math and science, and he won a scholarship to study at the famous Cavendish laboratory in Cambridge in 1927.
-In Cambridge, the task set to Walton and his research partner, Sir John Cockcroft, was to split the nucleus of an atom, using artificially-accelerated protons (and that’s had never been done before).
+In Cambridge, the task set to Walton and his research partner, Sir John Cockcroft, was to split the nucleus of an atom, using artificially-accelerated protons (a feat that had never been done before).

 Together, they set about building a device which could fire particles small enough to break apart the nuclei of atoms.
 They designed and built what’s today called a Cockcroft-Walton Circuit which could deliver a massive charge of 7000 kilovolts.
 Using this apparatus, they’ve achieved their breakthrough on the 14th of April 1932: breaking apart the nucleus of a lithium atom.
 The experiment showed that a huge energy release could be obtained from a nuclear reaction.